 The aim of her classes is that of making students more aware of their habitual ways of thinking and performing, in such a way that they can discover new and more coordinated patterns of use.

 The body awareness course by Prof. Delaney has allowed me to experience the fascinating relationship between music and body, music and movement, imagination, creativity, and improvisation.
 I was able to experience synesthesia, multi-and inter-sensory experiences in relation to myself and my classmates.
-Body, rhythm, voice, silence, dance, feelings, feelings, fantasy ... everything was integrated into a single set of strength, vitality, energy.
+Body, rhythm, voice, silence, dance, feelings, fantasy ... everything was integrated into a single set of strength, vitality, energy.
 Really a memorable, formative, rewarding experience.

 Matilde Pirazzini, Jazz dept.